lordmulder/Simple-x264-Launcher/README.md

 --[no-]force-enqueue .............
 Append the next job to the queue --skip-avisynth-check ............
 Skip Avisynth detection --skip-vapoursynth-check .........
+Skip VapourSynth detection --skip-version-checks    .........
+Skip x264/x265 version checks, NOT recommended!
-Skip VapourSynth detection --force-cpu-no-64bit .............
-Forcefully disable 64-Bit support --no-deadlock-detection ..........
-Don't abort a processes on deadlock --[no-]console ...................
+--force-cpu-no-64bit .............
+Forcefully disable 64-Bit support
+--no-deadlock-detection ..........
+Do not abort a sub-process on possible deadlock --[no-]console ...................
 Do [not] show the Debug console --no-style .......................
 Don't use the Qt "Plastique" style
 ```